pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 export default IndexPage
 ```

+If you didn't already guess, this will render "Hello World" to the browser screen.

 ## Checkpoint

 Ok, so now I should have everything to get a basic page loading.
 Your project should look like this - if you're following along at home.

 ![Project Tree](/minimal-nextjs-blog-part1-hello-world/project-tree.png)

-To kick off the dev server it's as simple as running this command, which is, of course, is from the scripts entry I added to the project.json file earlier
+To kick off the dev server it's as simple as running this command, which is, of course, is from the scripts entry I added to the project.json file earlier.

 ```powershell
 npm run dev